Rikudouu/XIVOpeners/README.md

 **Not Working**: Has been implemented but might not be fully working yet

 **Not Implemented**: Hasn't been added to the addon yet

+## Installation
+Just drag and drop the XIVOpeners folder into ``MINIONAPP\Bots\FFXIVMinion64\LuaMods``, so there should be a new folder called XIVOpeners.
+After that, reload LUA or restart your game.

 ## Custom Openers
 If you want to make your own opener, **you need to have basic knowledge of lua**.
 I have provided and commented 2 polar examples, and it should be easy enough to copy from them.